HKDngIT/HKDngIT/README.md

 # Currently working on
 - [x] Converting OS on old Laptop from Windows 8 into Linux for future use(I used Pop!OS)
 - [ ] Using that laptop as a local file server for personal use
+- [ ] A simple HTML site which represents myself

 ![logos](./Images/CPP.jpg)